RKO National Twin

-The National Theatre was twinned in 1982 with two distinct auditoriums created.
-After several changes in operators, the National Twin finally closed on January 22, 1998 with “For Richer or Poorer” and “Home Alone 3” as the final movies.
+The National Theatre was twinned on March 19, 1982 opening with Dan Monahan in “Porky’s” & Natja Brunckhorst in “Christiane F.”.
+Two distinct auditoriums seating 968 & 513 were created.
+Screen sizes were 20ft x 40ft & 17ft x 40ft.
+After several changes in operators, the RKO National Twin finally closed on January 22, 1998 with Tim Allen in “For Richer or Poorer” and Alex D. Linz in “Home Alone 3” as the final movies.

-As part of the Disney revitalization of 42nd Street and Times Square, the theatre was gutted and became the new street view studios of ABC’s ‘Good Morning America’ program.
+As part of the Disneyesque revitalization of 42nd Street and Times Square, the theatre was gutted and became the new street view studios of ABC’s ‘Good Morning America’ program.

 Just login to your account and subscribe to this theater